 Loved the recipe, but I thought this was sugar free.
 Is there a way to replace sugar with maple or agave nectar?

-Yes, it's optional to make this sugar free!
+This recipe isn't meant to be sugar-free but I included a refined sugar-free option above!
 You can replace the sugar with coconut sugar, maple syrup or agave.
 You can use anywhere between 1 tablespoon to 1/4 cup of those sweeteners.

 Just made this brioche and it turned out PERFECT!
 I used the easy method to combine the dough, and I think it still came out pretty feathery!
 Thanks for the amazing recipe, Anthea!